ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Preconnection -> ConnectionReceived&lt;Connection>

-The ConnectionReceived event occurs when a RemoteEndpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Message has been received from the RemoteEndpoint (for connectionless protocols), causing a new Connection to be created.
+The ConnectionReceived event occurs when a Remote Endpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Message has been received from the Remote Endpoint (for connectionless protocols), causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived event, and is ready to use as soon as it is passed to the application via the event.